Essiac Circle Of Friends

 What We Do

 We are experienced herbalists who specialize in providing high-quality, pre-mixed Essiac tea herbs.
-We have been drinking, growing, harvesting, drying, mixing and selling Essiac tea herbs for fifteen years.
 We adhere strictly to the documented formula and recipe for Essiac tea that nurse Rene Caisse was using after more than fifty years of research.
-Rene Caisse specifically stated that sheep sorrel roots were essential to the Essiac tea formula.
+Rene Caisse specifically stated that sheep sorrel roots were "very essential" to the Essiac tea formula.

 The sheep sorrel roots that we use as part of the Essiac formula are grown with organic methods without any pesticides, herbicides or artificial fertilizers in northern Idaho in mineral-rich soil that has never been farmed.
-The sheep sorrel leaf, burdock root and turkey rhubarb are certified organic.
-Slippery elm is certified organic and double-sourced.
+The sheep sorrel leaf, burdock root, slippery elm and turkey rhubarb are certified organic.
 Click here to see how we harvest sheep sorrel roots.

 BUYER BEWARE: There are only a few websites that claim they include sheep sorrel roots in their Essiac herbs.
 However, an unethical company could only add a pinch of powdered sheep sorrel roots to a pound of sheep sorrel leaf and legally say that the roots are included.
 Obviously, such an insignificant or small amount of root will have negligible effect health-wise.